aimux docs

 Startup Flow

-On startup, the app loads the session catalog for the active profile and enters the session picker flow.
-Existing sessions appear there immediately, and the same flow also handles first-run session creation.
+On startup, the app loads the workspace catalog for the active profile and enters the workspace picker flow.
+Existing workspaces appear there immediately, and the same flow also handles first-run workspace creation.

 The default navigation shortcut for the picker is: